-Here is my collection of SEO tools I currently use as well as some older ones I have saved for future reference.
+Here is my collection of useful SEO tools I currently use as well as some older ones I have saved for future reference.

 Ubersuggest is a free keyword research tool that has expanded over the last few months so that it now provides an SEO dashboard, keyword rank tracking and backlink research.

 Answer The Public helps to generate content ideas by taking a keyword or topic and then by using Google and Bings autosuggest to create a set of questions around that subject.
-For example if you search for digital tools it will then spit out questions, prepositions, comparisons and related topics that can then be used as content ideas, long tail keywords or insight into the people that are searching for your topic.
+For example, if you search for digital tools it will then spit out questions, prepositions, comparisons and related topics that can then be used as content ideas, long-tail keywords or insight into the people that are searching for your topic.

-Seed Keywords allows you to use your network of contacts to help you come up with keyword ideas for a new page on you site or a new blog post.
-It work by allowing you to create a search scenario such as, "You have a faulty PC.
+Seed Keywords allows you to use your network of contacts to help you come up with keyword ideas for a new page on your site or a new blog post.
+It works by allowing you to create a search scenario such as, "You have a faulty PC.
 You need to have it fixed.
 What would you search for?" and ask your contacts to type in the keywords they would use to solve it.
 You simply send your contacts the link they provide and as they start adding keywords, your seed list will grow and help to give you some insight as to how people are searching for the problem you're trying to solve.

 Hotjar's main feature is the ability to record different types of heatmaps such as movement heatmaps, click heatmaps and scroll heatmaps.
 This can be useful for seeing how users interact with the pages on your site and can help make decisions such as where to place content, how to optimize the page for conversion as well as identifying any friction points that exist.